armeniopinto/eureka-zuul-tryout/README.md

 Pivotal claims that [Spring Cloud](http://projects.spring.io/spring-cloud/) is the most straightforward way to use Zuul and Eureka.

-I decide to give it a try!
+I decided to give it a try!

 ## Instructions